enthought/traits-futures/docs/source/guide/intro.rst

 |STOPPING|
    The user has requested that the executor stop, but there are still running futures associated with this executor.
 An executor in |STOPPING|
-   state cannot accept task submissions.
+   state will not accept new task submissions.
 |STOPPED|
    The executor has stopped, and all futures associated with this executor have finished.
 An executor in this state cannot be